Flagsmith/flagsmith-cli/docs/design/07-flags.md

 ```
 $ flagsmith flag create brand-new-feature
-Did you mean flagsmith feature create brand-new-feature?

-Usage:
-  ...
+Error: flags exist per environment, so there is nothing to create.
+To create the feature itself, use `flagsmith feature create brand-new-feature`.
 ```

 ```
 $ flagsmith flag delete checkout-v2
-Error: provide either one of --segment, --identifier.
+Error: provide --segment <id> or --identifier <id> to delete an override
 ```

 Toggling the state, setting the value, and managing segment/identity overrides is handled by `flagsmith flag update`.